Key Quote

 Technique 1 — IN MEDIAS RES / NEGATIVE EPISTEMIC

-The play opens in medias res (in the middle of things): Antonio is already sad, and neither he nor the audience knows why.
-The negative epistemic (statement about not-knowing) — 'I know not' — creates immediate mystery.
+The play opens in medias resin medias res — Beginning a narrative in the middle of the action: Antonio is already sad, and neither he nor the audience knows why.
+The negative epistemicnegative epistemic — statement about not-knowing — 'I know not' — creates immediate mystery.
 Shakespeare denies both the character and the audience the comfort of explanation, establishing a world where emotions exceed their causes and melancholy operates without rational justification.

 The archaic 'In sooth' (in truth) creates a paradox: Antonio promises truth ('sooth') but delivers ignorance ('I know not').
-He is truthful about his inability to understand himself — an honest confession of self-opacity (being unable to see into one's own nature).
+He is truthful about his inability to understand himself — an honest confession of self-opacityself-opacity — The inability to fully understand one's own thoughts, feelings, or motivations.
 Shakespeare suggests that humans are mysteries even to themselves.

 Key Words